qiuolivi/d2lapi/Reports/Final_Report.md

 We researched various software packages and theories to help us develop a solution.
 One of the main tools we used was the Pandas library, which is a powerful Python library for data manipulation and analysis.
 We used Pandas to transform the original long-format dataset into a wide-format dataset by pivoting the data on specific columns.
 This allowed us to reorganize the data so that each row represented a single attempt by a user, and each column represented an answer choice for a specific question.

 In the pivoting process, we identified the columns that represented the question IDs, the user IDs, and the selected answer choices.
-We then used the Pandas pivot_table() function to reorganize the data so that each row represented a single attempt by a user, and each column represented an answer choice for a specific question.This allowed us to convert the original long-format dataset into the desired wide-format dataset.
+We then used the Pandas pivot_table() function to reorganize the data so that each row represented a single attempt by a user, and each column represented an answer choice for a specific question.
+This allowed us to convert the original long-format dataset into the desired wide-format dataset.

 To address randomization options, we standardized question order in our reformatting process.
 We provided a key for these new question labels as part of our output to aid users in matching the data to corresponding question and answer text.